-- Data filtering interference from variability in data at time scales greater than those concerning hypothesis testing, which may not necessarily be removed by accounting for linear trends over the composite periods - normalization procedures which affect both the magnitude of anomalies in composites, and estimations of their significance - the application of statistical tests unable to account for autocorrelated data - issues of signal-to-noise ratios connected to spatio-temporal restrictions (e.g. by decreasing analyzed region size the searched signal may be buried in noise)
+- Data filtering interference from variability in data at time scales greater than those concerning hypothesis testing, which may not necessarily be removed by accounting for linear trends over the composite periods - Normalization procedures which affect both the magnitude of anomalies in composites, and estimations of their significance - The application of statistical tests unable to account for autocorrelated data (e.g. student t-test) - Issues of signal-to-noise ratios connected to spatio-temporal restrictions (e.g. by decreasing analyzed region size the searched signal may be buried in noise)

-Identification of solar-terrestrial links has many difficulties significant correlations over short timescales may disappear. - climatic data are spatially autocorrelated -> number of observations globally doesn't reduce uncertainty -> no good substitute for long duration datasets.
+Identification of solar-terrestrial links has many difficulties significant correlations over short timescales may disappear. - Climatic data are spatially autocorrelated -> number of observations globally doesn't reduce uncertainty -> no good substitute for long duration datasets.
 Problem: modern satellite-era datasets only cover around three solar cycles.